KururuSouchou/telegram-fk-lang/README.md

 1. idk i haven't even tested it, let me know if it works if you do happen to try and use it

 # uninstallation
+## ios
 1. start a convo with [@TGlanguagesbot](https://telegram.me/TGlanguagesbot)
-2. send a message to it with either `/langios LANG_CODE`, `/langdroid LANG_CODE`, `/langdesk LANG_CODE`, or `/langosx LANG_CODE` depending on what platform you're on and where LANG_CODE is your language code (e.g. English = en)
+2. send a message to it with either `/langios LANG_CODE` where `LANG_CODE` is your language code (e.g. English = en)
-3. follow the same steps ad you did to install telegram-fk-lang, just with the file you received from the bot

-# REMOVAL FOR TDESKTOP
+4. download the file the bot sent then tap on it
+5. tap apply localization

+## android
+1. tap the settings button in the top left corner
+2. tap the item in the list with the blue right-padded "Fuck"
+3. idk guess which one is your language lol

+## tdesktop
 1. click the first "Fuck" at the top of the screen (settings button)
 2. then click this button and select your language